 These lasers work by using yellow or green light to target the hemoglobin in your blood, the protein that gives blood its red color.
 This light converts to heat energy and can get rid of the visible blood vessels.

-Most patients will see a 50–75% reduction in visible blood vessels after receiving one to three laser treatments.
-Some people will see a 100% reduction, according to the American Academy of Dermatology Association.
+According to the American Academy of Dermatology, most patients will see a 50–75% reduction in visible blood vessels after receiving one to three laser treatments.

 In the case of multiple treatments (which are often needed), appointments will likely be spaced out three to four weeks apart.
 Downtime after appointments is often quite minimal; however, you can experience increased redness for two weeks after your appointment.
 This will fade.